Waxahatchee: 2010–2017: American Weekend, Cerulean Salt, and Ivy Tripp

 While a member of P.S.
 Eliot, a band formed with her twin sister Allison, Crutchfield released her first music as Waxahatchee as a cassette.
 Her bedroom-recorded debut album, American Weekend, was recorded in 2011 and released on Don Giovanni Records in 2012.
 Crutchfield wrote and recorded the album in one week at her family home in Birmingham, Alabama.
 Her lyrics focused on personal relationships, devastation and longing.

 The album garnered positive reviews and was named a top album of 2012 by Dusted magazine.
 "Be Good" was a song of the day on National Public Radio, and listed as one of the best 50 songs of 2012.
 "Catfish" was featured on an episode of the podcast Welcome to Night Vale.

-Waxahatchee's second album, Cerulean Salt, was released in March 2013 through Don Giovanni Records in the United States, and four months later on Wichita Recordings in the U.K. The critically acclaimed album reached #1 on the Official Record Store Chart in July 2013 and scored 8.4 on Pitchfork.
+Waxahatchee's second album, Cerulean Salt, was released in March 2013 through Don Giovanni Records in the United States, and four months later on Wichita Recordings in the U.K. The critically acclaimed album reached number one on the Official Record Store Chart in July 2013 and scored 8.4 on Pitchfork.
 Waxahatchee supported Tegan And Sara on their U.K. tour, before playing a headline U.K. tour in October that same year.

 In 2015 Crutchfield signed to Merge Records, which released her third album, Ivy Tripp, in April of that year.
 Waxahatchee toured non-stop for the rest of 2015, including tours with Kurt Vile and the Violators and Sleater Kinney.